 The end of its medieval history followed the fall and secularization of the Ösel–Wiek bishopric in the second half of the 16th century.
 The Livonian War, which caused enormous damage to the continental part of Estonia, did not fortunately affect fortress, which along with the island was sold to Denmark.
 In 1645, the Danes were replaced by the Swedes, and after 1710 the castle belonged to the Russians.
 Throughout this period, up to the beginning of the 19th century, Arensburg as the capital of the island and region, kept its military significance, and its fortifications were modernized.
 Fortunately, these extensions did not involve dismantling older, medieval fortifications.
 The first conservation work was carried out in 1904-1912, and a large-scale renovation took place in 1968-1985.

-The oldest castle layout consisted of a single perimeter of the walls, reinforced with a single main tower.
-At the end of the fourteenth century, the stronghold was already a fully developed conventual castle, consisting of a regular, square inner ward to which wings adjoined from four sides.
-In the north-west corner there was the Sturwalt Tower, and in the north-east corner the slender and higher tower called Long Herman.
-The location of the latter was interestingly solved, because as the last point of defense it was separated by a free space in which the sewage from the latrines placed next to the guest chambers probably flowed.
-In the lowest storey Long Herman housed a prison dungeon.
-Inside the Sturwalt Tower had six floors, the two lower floors were covered with vaults and were connected by staircases, which started at a certain height above the floor, which made it easier to cut off the enemy’s access in case of danger.
+Finally, at the end of the fourteenth century, the castle was a fully formed complex, consisting of a regular, square courtyard to which residential wings adjoined on four sides.
+Importantly, they were lower than the defensive wall and covered with mono-pitched roofs, instead of gable structures, thanks to which an open wall-walk ran next to the curtains, protected by a parapet with crenels.
+In this way, the castle acquired the character of a seemingly inaccessible stone block.
+In the northern corner there was the older tower called Sturwalt, and in the eastern corner the slender and taller, younger tower Long Herman.
+The location of the latter was interestingly solved, because as the last point of defense it was separated by a free space, in which the sewage from the latrines placed next to the guest chambers probably flowed.
+In the lowest storey, Long Herman housed a prison pit.
+The Sturwalt tower had six floors inside, the two lower floors of which were covered with vaults and connected by staircases, starting at a certain height above the floor, which made easier to cut off access in case of danger.
 The upper floors had residential functions and were heated with fireplaces.

-The utility rooms were on the ground floor, and the third, upper floor had defensive functions.
+The utility rooms were on the ground floor, and the third, upper floor had defensive and auxiliary functions.
 In the east wing, right under the smaller refectory and guest room, there were kitchens and a small brewery, there was also a small room with a well necessary for the daily functioning of the castle’s inhabitants.
 On the ground floor of the southern wing, apart from storage rooms, there were two chambers with hypocaustum furnaces.
 They provided heating for the episcopal chambers on the first floor, with the use of hot air transmitted through channels in the thickness of the walls and finding an outlets in the openings in the floors, closed with flaps if necessary.